Your factory’s potential manufacturing capacity is lost to several wastage factors:

 Training

-Training is an important for your factory staff.
+Training is important for your factory staff.
 Well trained staff are more skillful, and therefore, more productive.
 In addition, training reduces the number of defects produced so will improve your internal quality.
 The only downside is training has the negative impact of taking staff away from day-to-day tasks.

 Idle Time